aniket-work/How-Vector-Search-is-Changing-the-Game-for-AI-Powered-Discovery/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "Let's Build HealthIQ AI - A Vertical AI Agent System"
+Follow these steps to set up and run the  "How Vector Search is Changing the Game for AI-Powered Discovery"

 1. Navigate to your project directory:
    ```